wolfv6/keybrd/tutorials/tutorial_3cde_sublayer_keyboard.md

 Tutorial 3cde - sublayer keyboard
 =================================
-This tutorial assumes you have read tutorial_3ab_multi-layer_keyboard.
+This tutorial assumes you understand tutorial_3ab_multi-layer_keyboard.

 When you finish this tutorial you will be able to be able to modify a multi-layer keybrd sketch.